 Cursillo in the Parish?

-Even though the activity and implementation of the Diocesan Strategy has run its course, our desire within Diocesan Cursillo to support the many initiatives and opportunities for renewal and discipleship continue to go from strength to strength.
+Even though the activity and implementation of the Diocesan Strategy of 2015 has run its course, our desire within Diocesan Cursillo to support the many initiatives and opportunities for renewal and discipleship continue to go from strength to strength.
 Immediately, our hope is to be able to demonstrate how Cursillo can be one way to enliven discipleship and engage your church families in apostolic action as well as sharing the whole outreach of the parish in a renewed and positive way.

 There is a Jewish legend that tells that when Moses threw his staff into the Red Sea, the sea quite contrary to the expected miracle, did not divide itself to leave a dry passage for the Israelites.
 Not until the first Israelite stepped forward into the sea, in trust, did the promised miracle happen and the waves recede.